bradchristie/taminations-flutter/assets/c1/chain_reaction.md

 At C-1, the restrictions from the Advanced Program on the formations from which you may call [Chain Reaction](../a1/chain_reaction.md) are removed.
-In effect, this adds quarter lines and a two-faced line or a wave between parallel mini-waves to the list of starting formations.
-For example:
+In effect, this adds 1/4 Lines and a Two-Faced Line or a Wave between Parallel Mini-Waves to the list of starting formations.
+Examples:

-- Two-faced line:
+Right-Hand 1/4 Line:
 >
 > ![alt](chain_reaction_1a.png)
 > ![alt](chain_reaction_1b.png)